Life-accelerating Technology:

 2. Skin Sensitivity

-Aging skin becomes thinner and more fragile, making it more susceptible to irritation from prosthetic sockets.
+Aging skin becomes thinner and more fragile, so making it more susceptible to irritation from prosthetic sockets.
 Elderly amputees often experience issues like rashes, sores, and blisters due to poorly fitted prosthetics.
 Regular socket adjustments, the use of breathable liners, and proper skin care can help prevent discomfort and skin damage.

 3. Bone Density and Joint Health